cstobey/vclods/README.md

 Based on the file extension list, different operations can be assigned.
 If the extension is `.sh` then it is sourced as a ksh script.
 If the extension is `.sql` then it is passed as sql to the primary sql connection.
 Extensions are recursively applied, so `.dst.sql` will run sql on the primary database connection, then pipe the output into the secondary database connection, effectively making it a metasql script.
 [Here is a list of all the .extension Operations](/docs/Operation.md).

 ## Destination
-Log output (anything in stdout at pipe's end) can go to 5 locations:
+Log output (anything in stdout at pipe's end) can go to the following locations:
 Control | Where | Description
 --------|-------|------------
 Always | log files | in $LOG_BASE_DIR and $VCLOD_ERR_DIR
-Always | syslog | This can be pulled in by systems like graylog and datadog Conditional | email | stderr goes to email ($OPERATIONS_EMAIL) for alerting Optional | stdout | if you are manually running the script in a terminal Optional | post process script | As defined in $LOG_POST_PROCESS.
-The provided post process script (vclod_pp_log2sql) logs to SQL for relational querying
+Always | syslog | This can be pulled in by systems like graylog and datadog Conditional | stdout | if you are manually running the script in a terminal Conditional | email | stderr goes to email ($OPERATIONS_EMAIL) for alerting Optional | Slack | stderr goes to slack when configured for alerting Optional | SQL database | Use the provided DDL (pp_log2sql_table.sql) to setup the tables, then configure the LOG_DB_ connection to store all logs for relational querying
+Optional | post process script | As defined in $LOG_POST_PROCESS

+# Sales Pitch
 ## What is the Strategy?
 * Accomidating lazy Database Programmers ;)
 * Prioriting work done over copy paste boilerplate
+* Adds data pipelining power tools (especially .etl)

 ## What are the Objections?
 * Unnecessary!!
 I don't need this brain pain!!
-  * Copy and paste is always an option.
-As well as re-debugging
+  * Copy and paste is always an option, but requires re-debugging
-  * Since you have to run shell anyways, make it do the common, critical tasks so that you dont have to re-implement then every time you add a new language to your tech stack
+  * Since you have to run shell anyways, make it do the common, critical tasks so that you dont have to re-implement them every time you add a new language to your tech stack

 * ksh < python3
   * ok, so use python inside VCLODs.
 Productionization is free
   * Shell scripting is the universal languge

+# Examples
 ## Pseudocode Examples: Note `.` is shorthand for `|` so VCLODScript names are self descriptive
 * For more examples, look in this repo's test directory.
 Output is compared to `test/expected`
 * script.sh: run a script in directory context (VCLODs handles Timing, Configuration, Locking, Logging, ...)